Interview Nicolas Pinard, Manager of the Factory Sport Games in Chazay

 NP: The first two years, the complex was not profitable, it is after the third year that the project is profitable.
 This year, we will be in the nails.

-- Why did you install land padel in your complex?
+– Why did you install padel courts in your complex?

-NP: We have installed padel in fact, that it was in development and that it was a new practice and that Jérome (the shareholder) wanted to have new things.
-He put himself in the wake of what he was doing with the desire and the certainty that it would develop.
+NP: We installed padel courts because it was under development and it was a new practice and Jérome (the shareholder) wanted to have new things.
+He got into the wake of what was being done with the desire and the certainty that it would develop.

 - What are the links with a sport like futsal for example?

-NP: Already, there are a lot of people doing both.
-After, today, in the development of padel in general, you have to take both sports, that is to say, for me, as soon as you open a complex, the structures must be multi-activities and allow several different sports to be offered.
-So you have to diversify in order to live and especially to survive.
+NP: Already, there are many people who do both.
+After, today, in the development of padel in general, we must take both sports, that is to say, for me, as soon as we open a complex, the structures must be multi-activity and allow us to offer several different sports.
+So, we must diversify to live and above all survive.

 - Who are your main competitors?
 Tennis Club ?
 Mind Padel ?
 Urban soccer?